Transfer Credit Guidelines

 - Texas Tech will not transfer credit for any college course documented only on a high school transcript.

 The Texas Common Course Numbering System (TCCNS) has been designed to aid students in the transfer of general academic courses between Texas public colleges and universities throughout the state.
-The system insures students that courses designated as common will be accepted for transfer and the credit will be treated as if the courses had actually been taken on the receiving institution's campus.
-Texas Tech courses identified as common will have the Common Course Number listed in brackets at the end of each course description.
+The system ensures students that courses designated as common will be accepted for transfer and the credit will be treated as if the courses had actually been taken on the receiving institution’s campus.
+Texas Tech courses identified as common will have the Common Course Number listed in brackets in each course description.
+For more information concerning the Texas Common Course Number System, please visit the TCCNS Web page at www.tccns.org.

 In accordance to the rules mandated by the Texas legislature concerning the transfer of core curriculum: